Tool | September 2014

+Property taxation is handled at the local level.
 The Homestead Benefit Program provides credits against property tax due for homeowners who occupied their principal residence in New Jersey on October 1, paid property taxes on that dwelling and whose gross income for the year does not exceed certain limits.

 A Property Tax Deduction/Credit is available to eligible homeowners and tenants who pay property taxes, either directly or through rent, on their principal residence in New Jersey.
 They are eligible for either a deduction or a refundable credit on their New Jersey resident income tax return.
 Homeowners and tenants may be eligible for a deduction or credit even if they are not eligible for a homestead rebate.
-Qualified residents may deduct 100 percent of their property taxes due and paid, or up to $10,000, whichever is less.
+Qualified residents may deduct 100% of their property taxes due and paid, or up to $10,000, whichever is less.
 For tenants, 18% of rent paid during the year is considered property taxes paid.

 New Jersey imposes an inheritance tax, at graduated rates ranging from 11% to 16%, on the transfer from a decedent to certain beneficiaries of real and personal property that has a total value of $500 or more.
 No tax is imposed on transfers to parents, grandparents, descendants, children and their descendants, spouses, civil union partners, domestic partners or charities.
 There is a $25,000 exemption per Class C beneficiary (siblings, sons-in-law and daughters-in-law).